MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

 - Your organization must have the following licenses to use Conditional Access App Control:

-  - A relevant PingOne license (required for single sign-on)
-  - Microsoft Cloud App Security
+  - A pre-configured AD FS environment.

-- An existing PingOne single sign-on configuration for the app using the SAML 2.0 authentication protocol
+- An existing AD FS single sign-on configuration for the app using the SAML 2.0 authentication protocol

-## To configure session controls for your app using PingOne as the IdP
+## To configure session controls for your app using AD FS as the IdP

-Use the following steps to route your web app sessions from PingOne to Cloud App Security.
+Use the following steps to route your web app sessions from AD FS to Cloud App Security.
 For Azure AD configuration steps, see [Configure integration with Azure AD](proxy-deployment-any-app.md#configure-integration-with-azure-ad).

 > [!NOTE]
-> You can configure the app's SAML single sign-on information provided by PingOne using one of the following methods:
+> You can configure the app's SAML single sign-on information provided by AD FS using one of the following methods:
 >
 > - **Option 1**: Uploading the app's SAML metadata file.
 > - **Option 2**: Manually providing the app's SAML data.